apache/mxnet/docs/tutorials/basic/module.md

 ## Preliminary

-In this tutorial, we will use train a multilayer perception on a [UCI letter recognition](https://archive.ics.uci.edu/ml/datasets/letter+recognition) dataset to demonostrate the usage of `Module`
+In this tutorial, we will use train a multilayer perceptron on a [UCI letter recognition](https://archive.ics.uci.edu/ml/datasets/letter+recognition) dataset to demonstrate the usage of `Module`.

 We first download and split the dataset, and then create iterators that return a batch of examples each time.